Arsen1g/CNN-VISCRTX-CORR/README.md

-ROIs were grouped hierarchically as per initial literature review (see section on Visual System Hierarchical Latencies)
+ROIs were dditionally grouped hierarchically as per initial literature review, this was done to better visualise RSA relationship (see section on Visual System Hierarchical Latencies)

 Early visual: LHEarlyVis, RHEarlyVis
 Mid-level: LHLOC, RHLOC, LHOPA, RHOPA